Projects

 ## Project types

-You can categorize projects by type — for example, Residential, Commercial, or Infrastructure.
+You can categorize projects by type, for example Residential, Commercial, or Infrastructure.
 Assign a type during project creation or from the project list.
 Types are defined by org admins under [Organization Settings > Projects > Project Types](https://app.cogram.com/dashboard/settings/admin/projects/project-types).
 See [Project Types](https://docs.cogram.com/administration/project-types) for full details.

 ## Manually adding meetings to a project